TheLMiffy1111/JAOPCA/README.md

-# JAOPCA - Just A Ore Processing Compatibility Attempt
+# JAOPCA - Just An Ore Processing Compatibility Apparatus
 A mod that aims to add ore processing compatibilty to many mods.
 Based off of AOBD.